lindsayrr8/lindsayrr8.github.io/_posts/2024-09-30-my-new-blog-post.md

 ### Quick review - what is that?
 If you've already taken an introductory statistics course, you've probably heard the phrase: **"We are 95% confident that...** (the value we're looking for falls within a range between "x" and "y".)

+Here's the thing.
+There are a lot of moving parts in nature which make it difficult to create a perfect prediction.
+But our math has gotten precise enough that we can corner an area of the system where things are likely to occur.<br />
+In other words, we may not be able to predict an exact outcome, but we can tell you to a relative degree of certainty what's most likely.
+In statistics, that's a **confidence interval.**